 Thank you for being concerned about your pet’s health and the pet overpopulation problem in your area.
 There are several available financial assistance programs that are designed for those in financial need and are available to a limited number of applicants.
 See below for several of the available programs.
 If you have questions about which you qualify for let us know!

 The pricing for those on financial assistance is available every day at the Sandhills Spay Neuter Veterinary Clinic (SNVC).
 In order to receive the financial assistance pricing for your surgery, simply inform our staff when making your appointment of what assistance you are on.
-On the day of your appointment, you must bring with you your form of financial assistance such as your Medicaid card, EBT card, SSI, etc. If you have any questions about what qualifies you, please call us at (910) 725-8188 or email us at email@example.com
+On the day of your appointment, you must bring with you your form of financial assistance such as your Medicaid card, EBT card, WIC, and Housing assistance.
+SSI and disability may be accepted with further evaluation.
+If you have any questions about what qualifies you, please call us at (910) 725-8188 or email us at firstname.lastname@example.org

 The SNAP program is designed specifically for Moore County residents whom receive government financial assistance such as; WIC, Food Stamps, Section 8 housing, or Medicaid.
 In order to qualify for SNAP you will need to provide proof of the assistance, be approved by SNVC prior to your appointment, be over 18 years of age and certify you live in Moore County NC.
 Please submit a separate application for each pet.
 The cost of surgery is subsidized by Moore County through a Statewide program to promote spaying and neutering.
 As a client, you are responsible for the $10 payment which will cover your Rabies vaccine if your Pet is not current on the vaccine and will be used as a deposit to schedule your appointment.